Something is happening in Tombstone. I wrote a book about it.

 Cassie Ferraro was eleven years old when she first stood across the street from the Tombstone Historical Society and noticed the feeling.
 She was on her way to the library.
 She stopped.
 She stood there for approximately four minutes.
 She looked at the building.
 The building did not look back, because it was a building, except that it very slightly did.

 She went to the library.
-She checked out two books: one on local history and one on electrical infrastructure, because she was eleven and she had decided the feeling was probably the air conditioner.
+She checked out two books: one on local history and one on electrical infrastructure, because she was eleven and she had decided the feeling was probably the air conditioning.

 She was wrong.